 Childbirth in Darkness

-Co-founder Dr. Laura Stachel went to Northern Nigeria in 2008 to study ways to lower maternal mortality in state hospitals.
-She witnessed deplorable conditions in state facilities including sporadic electricity that impaired maternity and surgical care.
+Co-founder and CEO Dr. Laura Stachel traveled to Northern Nigeria in 2008 to study ways to lower maternal mortality in hospitals.
+She witnessed difficult conditions in public health facilities, including sporadic electricity that impaired maternity and surgical care.
 Without a reliable source of electricity, nighttime deliveries were attended in near darkness, cesarean sections were cancelled or conducted by flashlight, and critically ill patients waited hours or days for life-saving procedures.
 The outcomes were often tragic.

 Improving Maternal Health Outcomes

 Laura contacted her husband, Hal Aronson, a solar energy educator, and Hal designed a small off-grid solar electric system for the hospital where Laura was conducting research.
 When Laura returned to Nigeria toting the “Solar Suitcase,” her Nigerian colleagues immediately put it to use.
 As word of their innovative power solution spread, they received requests from clinics and health workers around the world.
 Together, Laura and Hal co-founded We Care Solar to improve health outcomes for mothers and babies in regions without reliable electricity.